 Buy Fresh Foods!
 Grow Your Own!

 Plants such as asparagus, broccoli, garlic, Brussels sprouts and apples are Old World foods.
-Raspberries may grow in abundance in many parts of the US, but they originally come from Europe.
 Black-eyed Peas are indigenous to Africa.
-Many other dishes might be termed “American Indian foods,” but only because Indians eat them; many of those recipes contain foods that indigenous people did not have until contact with the colonizers.
-For examples, green chili stew or posole with ham, and mutton stew are not truly traditional because swine and sheep are Old World animals.
+Many other dishes might be termed “American Indian foods,” but only because Indians did eat them; many of those recipes contain foods that indigenous people did not have until contact with the colonizers.
+For examples, green chili stew or posole with ham, and mutton stew are not truly traditional because swine and domestic sheep are Old World animals.
 Many Bannock bread recipes are made with flour.
 A lot of “traditional” wojapi recipes are merely some fruit mixed with flour and large amounts of sugar.

 What's in your fridge?

 Grow your own food!
-My onions and carrots, picked in June 2011. right Hank and corn
+My onions and carrots (non-indigenous), June 2011. right Hank and corn

 Some web sites contain “authentic,” “real” or “traditional” American Indian/Native American/Indigenous dishes that contain flour or any other Old World plant or animal.
 On this site, “traditional” means customs practiced prior to contact with Europeans.